makeyourownmaker/ParametricWeatherModel/README.md

 * Improve command line options:
   * Improve argparse range checks:
-    * Find reasonable upper limits for precipitable water and transmissivity values
+    * Find reasonable upper limits for transmissivity values
       * Currently accepting all positive values
     * Ground and surface temperature range checks start at -150 F and end at 150 F
       * This range still applies if temperatures are specified in Celsius
       * A reduced range should be applied in the Celsius case (-100 C to 60 C)

+* Expand documentation:
+  * Justify values used in command line argument range checks

-* Sensitivity analysis:
+* Explore sensitivity analysis:
   * It would be interesting (but possibly overkill) to look at [how uncertainty in the inputs affects the model predictions](https://en.wikipedia.org/wiki/Sensitivity_analysis)